Research Snapshot | Overview

 The Neurology Department provides staff support to help residents in their research development, including preparing research proposals and study designs, and reviewing case reports and publications.
-Additionally, Boston Children’s Clinical Research Program aids residents with grants, study protocols, case report forms, surveys, research databases, data or project management, data analysis and education in clinical research methods and practice.
+Additionally, the Boston Children’s Hospital Clinical Research Program aids residents with grants, study protocols, case report forms, surveys, research databases, data or project management, data analysis, and education in clinical research methods and practice.

 Larry Benowitz, PhD